MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/automating-disk-cleanup-tool.md

 ---
 # Automating Disk Cleanup tool in Windows

-This article describes how to run the Disk Cleanup tool (Cleanmgr.exe) by using command-line switches.
-Cleanmgr.exe is designed to clear unnecessary files from your computer's hard disk.
-You can configure Cleanmgr.exe with command-line switches to clean up the files you want.
+This article describes how to run the Disk Cleanup tool (*cleanmgr.exe*) by using command-line switches. *cleanmgr.exe* is designed to clear unnecessary files from your computer's hard disk.
+You can configure *cleanmgr.exe* with command-line switches to clean up the files you want.
 You can then schedule the task to run at a specific time by using the Scheduled Tasks tool.

 _Applies to:_ &nbsp; Windows Server 2008 R2 Service Pack 1, Windows 7 Service Pack 1
 _Original KB number:_ &nbsp; 253597

-## More information
+## Command-line switches

-You can start the Disk Cleanup tool by running Cleanmgr.exe, or by selecting **Start** > **Programs** > **Accessories** > **System Tools** > **Disk Cleanup**.
+You can start the Disk Cleanup tool by running *cleanmgr.exe*, or by selecting **Start** > **Programs** > **Accessories** > **System Tools** > **Disk Cleanup**.
 Disk Cleanup supports the following command-line switches:

 - `/d <driveletter>`: - This switch selects the drive that you want Disk Cleanup to clean.
 The `/d` switch isn't used with `/sagerun:n`.
 - `/sageset:n` - This switch displays the Disk Cleanup Settings dialog box and creates a registry key to store the settings you select.
 The **n** value is stored in the registry and allows you to specify different tasks for Disk Cleanup to run.
 The **n** value can be any integer value from 0 to 65535.
 To get all the available options when you use the `/sageset` switch, you may need to specify the drive letter that contains the Windows installation.